mollytaryn/HappyNash/README.md

 7. Specials
 8. Exit Edit Menu
 > 5
-Please enter the updated URL below:
+Please enter the updated information below:
 > www.wilhagans.com
-You edit has been saved.
+Your edit has been saved.
 Select the information you would like to edit:
 1. Name
 2. Street address
 3. Zip code